apache/flink/docs/flinkDev/building.md

 cd flink-python; python setup.py sdist bdist_wheel
 {% endhighlight %}

-The sdist and wheel package will be found under `./flink-python/dist/`.
+The sdist and wheel packages will be found under `./flink-python/dist/`.
 Either of them could be used for pip installation, such as:

 {% highlight bash %}
 python -m pip install dist/*.tar.gz